 1. List principals: (owner, partners, corporate officials)

 Na me Title and Duties

 Na me Title and Duties

 Name Title and Duties

-2. Are any of the principals or their spouses employed b y Toppenish School District #202 ( ) Yes ( ) No
+2. Are any of the principals or their spouses employed b y Toppenish School District #202 () Yes () No

 3. Bank Name Address

 Bank Name Address

 4. List Principal companies for whom work is performed :

 Company Address

 Company Address

 Company Address

 5. Service/projects for which you are licensed, equipped d, experienced, and qualified to submit price quotations:

 Air ConditioningExcavation Painting

 AsbestosFencing Paving

 CabinetworkFloor Covering Plumbing

 CarpentryGlass Refrigeration

 DrainageHeating Roofing

 ElectricalLandscaping Vendor (describe

 ElectronicMasonry

 Engineering/Survey

 6. SMALL BUSINESS CERTIFICATE

 iliated, which is independently owned and operated, is not ng, can further qualify under the criteria established by the

-Seller Certifies that firm is ( ) is not ( ) a Small Business concern.
+Seller Certifies that firm is () is not () a Small Business concern.
 Total number of Employees

 Union Affiliations:

 7. List previous work experience, if any, with other school districts or state agencies.
 Please include description of work performed, date, approximate dollar value and name of contract person.

 8. Toppenish School District is an e No. 6220, will apply to any work ative action employer and the provisions of Policy oppenish School District.

-Do you comply with these requir rements? ( ) No ( ) Yes
+Do you comply with these requir rements? () No () Yes

 9. Brief history of company:

-10. .
-Are you assigning your receivabl ( ) No ( ) Yes If answer is "Y res", please indicate to who m assigned.
+es", please indicate to who m assigned. undersigned requests to be added to the Small

-of for orks Roster of the Toppenish Scho work and size of projects as show ol District and wishes to have n below.
+of for work and size of projects as show n below.
 It is understood th from the roster.
-A written " undersigned requests to be added to the Small re the opportunity to submit proposals for the type at a "no response" to three (3) successive requests no quote" response shall not be considered as a "no 2024 - August 2025)
+A written " we the opportunity to submit proposals for the type nat a "no response" to three (3) successive requests no quote" response shall not be considered as a "no 2024 - August 2025)

 Au thorized Company Signature Title Date

 Re turn completed form to:

 Fis cal Dept.

 То ppenish School District #202

 30 6 Bolin Drive

 То ppenish, WA 98948

 Or E-mail to:

 arza@toppenish.wednet.edu